theaarzoo/Notes-App/README.md

 convert SQLite table data to Java objects.
 Room provides compile time checks of SQLite statements and can return RxJava, Flowable and LiveData observables.</li>
 <li>ViewModel: It manages UI-related data in a lifecycle-conscious way.
 It stores UI-related data
-that isn't destroyed on screeshot rotations.</li>
+that isn't destroyed on screenshot rotations.</li>
 <li>Repository: The repository depends on a persistent data model and a remote backend data source.</li>

 <br>